 To manually renew your Visa registration:

-Just like with your initial registration payment, you may pay online with a credit card or with a money order.
+Just as with your initial registration payment, you may pay online with a credit card or by money order.
 Personal checks are not accepted.

 CCBill informs merchants that their annual Visa or Mastercard registration has expired by sending weekly email notifications to the email address on file.

-Typically, Visa and Mastercard registrations are canceled in between the 2nd and 3rd email notifications.
-If that happens, you will be required to manually pay the $950 Visa or $500 Mastercard registration fee.
+Typically, Visa and Mastercard registrations are canceled between the 2nd and 3rd email notifications.
+If that happens, you will be required to pay the Visa or Mastercard registration fee manually.

 CCBill strongly encourages you to renew your Visa and Mastercard registrations on time.